 One of the most dangerous risks associated with drug use is the potential for an overdose.
 Knowing the signs and symptoms of a drug overdose can help you prevent a tragedy from happening.

 Drug overdoses are actually brain injuries that result when a patient lacks sufficient oxygen supply to the brain.
 Overdoses may be intentional or unintentional, although the latter happens more frequently.
-Every time you use recreational drugs (or even prescribed drugs outside their indications), you run the risk of suffering drug overdose symptoms and needing to seek treatment at a facility such as CMAR.
+Every time you use recreational drugs (or even prescribed drugs outside their indications), you run the risk of suffering drug overdose symptoms and needing to seek drug addiction treatment.
 All drugs should be strictly used according to a qualified physician’s prescription.
-If you’re suffering from an addiction to opioids, such as heroin or OxyCodone, contact our addiction treatment center at 833.448.0127 today.
+And if you’re struggling with an addiction to opioids, such as heroin or OxyCodone, contact our drug addiction treatment center at 833.448.0127 today.